Photos of Frida Kahlo's locked-away belongings go on display in London

-LONDON (Reuters) - For 50 years, the colorful wardrobe and personal belongings of Mexican artist Frida Kahlo were hidden away in a bathroom.
+LONDON, May 15 (Reuters) - For 50 years, the colourful wardrobe and personal belongings of Mexican artist Frida Kahlo were hidden away in a bathroom.

 Her husband, muralist Diego Riviera, stored them after her death from pneumonia in 1954 at their Mexico City home, “The Blue House”, stipulating that the room stay sealed until 15 years after his death.